 Nicol Mainland was the son of James Mainland and Christian Louttit of Cotafea and he was born on June 9th 1800.
 In 1830 he married Margaret Louttit, daughter of William Louttit and Isabella Craigie of Faraclett.
 She was the twin of Janet and they were born on January 19th 1803.
 Between 1831 and 1846 Nicol and Margaret raised a family of seven children.

-The following tale of an incident involving Nicol, which occurred on the island of Rousay many years ago, was written by Robert Craigie Marwick.
+The following tale of an incident involving Nicol, which occurred here in Rousay many years ago, was written by Robert Craigie Marwick.
 My thanks to the editors of The Orkney View, Alastair and Anne Cormack, for allowing its reproduction.

 It was close and airless in the box bed and old Nicol could not get over to sleep.
 From time to time, Maggie nudged him and muttered sleepily about lying still.
 He knew it was not just the warmth of the night that was keeping him awake; he could not stop thinking about the events of the day that was now dying in the western sky.